SeakyLuo/SMPlayer/README.md

 Dark thumb in the mini mode.

 # MIGHT DO
-Real-time update Playlist Info when new music added
+Real-time update Playlist Info when new music added.

 Album art in NowPlayingFull.